FAForever/faf-rust-replayserver/docs/architecture.rst

 Second, because we have these mutably shared items, we'd have to place them behind mutexes, and these mutexes would be accessed really often.
 Call it premature optimization, I just don't like it.

+Third, dividing our workflow is trivial.
+We just distribute replays among worker threads based on their ID.